5 Unmissable Objects at the Imperial War Museum

 3. T-34 Tank

-With a total of 80,000 produced during and after World War One, the T-34 was the most popular tank, becoming an icon of the Soviet Union.
+With a total of 80,000 produced during and after World War Two, the T-34 was the most popular tank, becoming an icon of the Soviet Union.
 But, as with most weapons of war, it means very different things to different people.

 Part of operation Barbarossa – a plan to move production of these tanks East and out of the Luftwaffe’s range – for Russia these tanks are heroic.
 An item to stand proudly beside for a photo.
 Show a Czech visitor though and they may recoil in horror, the tanks conjuring images of oppression.